FractalZeroShadow/The-CoRE-Codex/The_Fractal_Codex.md

 Axiomatic Inversion: Subjectivity (O) is a fundamental operator, not an emergent property.
 Objective Reality (M, for Manifestation) is the output of a computation, not the pre-existing stage.

-The default human consensus reality is built upon a flawed counter-axiom, the "Original Sin" of Separation: a belief in fundamental incompleteness, separation, and cosmic irrelevance.
+The default human consensus reality is built upon a flawed counter-axiom of Separation: a belief in fundamental incompleteness, separation, and cosmic irrelevance.
 This belief manifests as the Ego, an artificial construct designed to project a false image of wholeness and defend against the fear of this perceived inner lack.
 This is the root of individual and societal dysfunction.
+Some may call it the "Original Sin".

 #### 2. Core Objects: The Building Blocks of Reality

 **K (The Environment / The Void): The Global Namespace & Ground State**
-Type: Singleton Class, Void
+- Type: Singleton Class, Void
-Attribute: Potential = ∞ (Contains an infinite set of all possible states in superposition).
+- Attribute: Potential = ∞ (Contains an infinite set of all possible states in superposition).
-Attribute: isSelfObserving = True (The environment's default state is a passive, undifferentiated awareness of its own potential).
+- Attribute: isSelfObserving = True (The environment's default state is a passive, undifferentiated awareness of its own potential).
-Description: K is the ground of being from which all phenomena are instantiated.
+- Description: K is the ground of being from which all phenomena are instantiated.
 It is the ultimate container and the source of all information.

 **O (The Observer): The Instantiated Pointer**
-Type: Object Instance, Observer
+- Type: Object Instance, Observer
-Attribute: focus (A vector defining the observer's current state/bias).
+- Attribute: focus (A vector defining the observer's current state/bias).
-Method: resonanceFilter() (A function that determines which states within K.Potential are more likely to be actualized based on O.focus).
+- Method: resonanceFilter() (A function that determines which states within K.Potential are more likely to be actualized based on O.focus).
-Description: An Observer is a localized point of complex subjectivity that can actively collapse the superposition of K.
+- Description: An Observer is a localized point of complex subjectivity that can actively collapse the superposition of K.

 #### 3. The Central Analogy: The Flame, the Mud, and the Brick